 What the creationists don’t understand is that virtually no competent evolutionary biologist knew what to make of Piltdown Man, because it contradicted the theory of evolution.
 It was scientists — not creationists — who demonstrated that it was bogus.
 Evolutionary biologists thought that evidence of man’s ancestors would probably be found in Africa, because that’s where so many non-human primates are found.
 There are no non-human primates native to England, so it’s quite impossible for man to have evolved there, or on any other island with no ancestral candidates.
-If Piltdown man were real, Darwin would have been decisively proven wrong.
+If Piltdown man were real, Darwin’s theory wouldn’t be able to explain it.

 So our answer to the creationist in search of evolution’s smoking gun is that we don’t have one for you.
 Instead, we have a constantly-growing mountain of evidence, and that’s what you’ll have to deal with.
 But if you want a simple way to prove that Darwin was wrong, go out and find your own smoking gun — the one that will contradict evolution.
 Fame awaits you.